-• IMPORTANT = IMPORTANT = IMPORTANT = IMPORTANT = IMPORTANT =
+= IMPORTANT = IMPORTANT = IMPORTANT = IMPORTANT =

-When installing the units follow these instructions:
+When installing the GES Energy follow these instructions:

-- 1) Tilt the machine 10-15 mm towards the drainpipe to allow condensing water to run to drain.
-(Does not apply for GES) - 2) Install an airtight water trap on a non-freezing location, to compensate for fan pressure. - 3) The water trap hight must be at least 100 mm. - 4) Make sure that the drain flows downwards all the way from the unit. - 5) Pour 1 liter water into the driptray in the unit to verify that it is drained properly.
-Up to the heating season make sure that the drain is properly filled with water. - 6) If freezing of the water trap may occur, it is
+- 1) Turn off the electricity before opening the unit - 2) Install an air tight water trap on a non-freezing location to compensate for the fan pressure. - 3) The height of the water trap must be at least 50 mm. - 4) Make sure that the drain flows downwards all the way from the unit. - 5) Pour 1 liter water into the drip tray of the unit to verify that it is drained properly.
+Before each heating season make sure that the drain is filled with water.

-- necessary to install a thermostat and electrical heater to prevent freezing, when the temperature drops below +2C°. - 7) Airflow adjustments must be made on both supply and exhaust sides for a normal use of the machine.
-It is important to have a balance between supply and exhaust air volumes - 8) It is recommended to keep the ducts closed until the unit is adjusted and used.
+- 6) If freezing of the water trap occurs, it is necessary to install a thermostat and electrical heater to prevent freezing when the temperature drops below +2 °C. - 7) Air flow adjustments must be made on both supply and exhaust air sides before use of the machine.
+It is important supply and exhaust air volumes are balanced. - 8) It is recommended to keep the ducts closed until the unit is started and the system is adjusted.

 This instruction must be followed.
-If the drain is not made according to this instruction, GENVEX A/S can not be made responsible for any additional damages, which have nothing to do with the GENVEX unit.
+If the condensate drain is not made according to this instruction, GENVEX A/S can not be made responsible for any additional damages, which have nothing to do with the GENVEX unit.